-IUGG is one of the 31 scientific Unions presently grouped within the International Council for Science (ICSU).
+IUGG is one of the 40 scientific Unions and Associations presently grouped within the International Science Council (ISC).

 IUGG is comprised of eight semi-autonomous Associations, each responsible for a specific range of topics or themes within the overall scope of Union activities.
 In addition, IUGG establishes inter-Association Commissions, and relationships with several other scientific bodies with similar interests.

 IUGG holds General Assemblies at four-year intervals, and each of its Associations organize Scientific Assemblies as well as topical symposia in the intervening period between General Assemblies.
 IUGG is committed to the principle of free exchange of data and knowledge among nations, and encourages unreserved scientific participation by all peoples.

 The official languages of the Union are French and English.